Blood Glucose to mmol/L Converter

 What does a blood glucose level of 180 mg/dL convert to in mmol/L?

-A blood glucose level of 180 mg/dL converts to 10.0 mmol/L. This conversion is done by dividing the mg/dL value by 18, which is the molar mass of glucose.
+A blood glucose level of 180 mg/dL converts to 10.0 mmol/L when divided by the molar mass conversion factor of 18.0182.